Transductive Zero-Shot Learning with Visual Structure Constraint: Introduction

+For the third problem of real application scenarios, since many unrelated images, which belong to neither seen nor unseen classes, often exist in the target domain, using current unsupervised clustering algorithms directly on the whole test dataset will generate invalid visual centers, thus misguiding the learning of the project functions.
+To overcome this problem, we further propose a new training strategy which first filters out the highly unrelated images and then uses the remaining ones to impose the proposed visual constraint.
+To the best of our knowledge, we are the first to consider this transductive ZSL configuration with unrelated test images.

-To demonstrate the effectiveness of the proposed visual structure constraint, we have tried three different widely-used datasets, including AwA2 \cite{lampert2014attribute}, CUB \cite{wah2011caltech} and SUN \cite{patterson2014sun}.
-Experiments demonstrate that the visual structure constraint consistently brings substantial performance gain and achieves state-of-the-art results.
-We have also provided some deep analysis and visualization, which may inspire researchers in this field with more insightful understandings.
+We demonstrate the effectiveness of the proposed visual structure constraint on many different widely-used datasets.
+Experiments show that the proposed visual structure constraint consistently brings substantial performance gain and achieves state-of-the-art results.